ilyasergey/YSC2229/source/week-01-loops.rst

 references that are being reassigned at each loop iteration.

-An important observation is that reassigning the mutable variables in the imperative implementation is an equivalent to passing new arguments in the recursive one.
+An important observation is that reassigning the mutable variables in an imperative implementation is equivalent to passing new arguments in the corresponding recursive implementation.
 Knowing that makes it easy to "switch" between loop-based imperative and tail-recursive functional implementations.

 Loop variants
 -------------